Tyler+Eddy+photo.jpg

 Andrea was a Postdoctoral Fellow at Dalhousie University, Canada.
 Andrea has a PhD in Marine Biology from Dalhousie University, Canada, an MSc in Aquatic Ecology from Lund University, Sweden, and an Honours BSc in Biology from the University of Tübingen, Germany.

-Google Scholar ResearchGate X Website
+GitHub Google Scholar ResearchGate Website

 Pablo Vajas